-Fuel efficiency and reduction in CO2 emissions is the buzzword for carmakers these days, which are turning increasingly aware of the demand for vehicles sporting these modifications.
-Working on the same lines is the 2013 Lamborghini Aventador that will come equipped with cylinder deactivation technology and scores of other features.
-The technology entails that the cylinder operation be cut down from twelve pistons to just six, in order to improve fuel economy and reduce emissions.
-This will temporarily bring down the 6.5 liter engine’s capacity from V12 to V6.
+Fuel efficiency and reduction in CO2 emissions are the buzzwords for carmakers these days, which are increasingly aware of the demand for vehicles sporting these modifications.
+Working on the same lines is the 2013 Lamborghini Aventador equipped with cylinder deactivation technology and scores of other features.
+The technology entails that the cylinder operation is cut down from twelve pistons to just six to improve fuel economy and reduce emissions.
+This will temporarily bring down the 6.5-liter engine’s capacity from V12 to V6.
 The cylinder-deactivation technology is facilitated by a start-stop system that reduces the idle-time spent by engines through the automatic shutdown and restart system that takes off in just 180 milliseconds.

-Another eco-friendly incorporation in the system is that of the capacitor, which is an electronic device that stores engine.
-What it does is, it saves about 3 kg to power the start-stop system which the battery would generally consume.
-All these factors render the fuel economy from the current 17.2L/100km to 16.0L/100km, while the emissions will drop from 398g of Co2/km to 370g/km.
-The 2013 Lamborghini Aventador will also feature a few other modifications that will work for an improved efficiency.
+Another eco-friendly incorporation in the system is that of the capacitor, an electronic device that stores the engine.
+It saves about 3 kg to power the start-stop system, which the battery would generally consume.
+These factors render the fuel economy from the current 17.2L/100km to 16.0L/100km, while the emissions will drop from 398g of Co2/km to 370g/km.
+The 2013 Lamborghini Aventador will also feature a few other modifications that will work for improved efficiency.
 The new Aventador is set to be launched at the Paris Motor Show this September.